abs() Builtin Function

 Python – abs()

-Python abs() builtin function returns the absolute value of a given number.
+Python abs() builtin function is used to find the absolute value of a given number.

 Syntax